Fast simulation for multi-photon, atomic-ensemble quantum model of linear optical systems addressing the curse of dimensionality: Methods

 \subsection{Single-photon system}

 We begin with a theoretical framework of the single-photon simulation as introduced by \cite{Havukainen1999} (also see the Supplemental Information for the details).
-The system consists of $N_A$ atoms and one photon that has a wave-number vector $\bk$.
+The system consists of $N_A$ two-level atoms (we write ``atom" in the following for the simplicity) and one photon that has a wave-number vector $\bk$.
 The total Hamiltonian is

 where

 and $\hat{a}$ is an annihilation operator.
 The frequencies $\omega_{\bk}$ and $\omega_{j}$ indicate eigenenergies of the corresponding photon mode and atom, respectively.
 The Hamiltonian $\hat{h}_I$ represents a dipole-dipole interaction between the photon and atoms,